 How Much Cannabis Can I Buy & Possess?

-MMJ patients can purchase up to four ounces of cannabis every 30 days.
+MMJ patients can purchase up to eight ounces of cannabis across a 30-day rolling period.
 However, the maximum possession limit is two ounces.
 You can buy marijuana flower, edibles, concentrates, seeds, seedlings, and transdermal products.
 In contrast, recreational users can only possess a maximum of two ounces.

 How Much Marijuana Can I Grow at Home?